Zechariah 8 – Jerusalem Restored

 a.
 I will save My people from the land of the east and from the land of the west: Proportionately, few among the exiles returned to the Promised Land.
 God promised a gathering from exile to come that would far surpass the present gathering.

 b.
-They shall be My people and I will be their God, in truth and righteousness: The gathering God promised would not just be a geographic gathering, but also a spiritual gathering.
-It won’t just be that their address changes, but their heart also.
+They shall be My people and I will be their God, in truth and righteousness: The gathering God promised will not just be a geographic gathering, but also a spiritual gathering.
+It won’t just be that their address changes, but their hearts also.

 6. (9-13) The LORD says: take courage; finish the work, for I will bless you.

 “Thus says the LORD of hosts:

 You who have been hearing in these days

 These words by the mouth of the prophets,

 Who spoke in the day the foundation was laid